Greatest Literature banner

 Both the latter two novels, though, do slow down at various points with long pages of exposition outlining parallel police investigations and a national security subplot involving a Russian defector linked to Salander, before reverting back to the intense dramas of Mikael and Lisbeth.
 The last entry in the trilogy is particularly excruciating in its slow march to the inevitable resolutions in our heroes' favour.

-In the final analysis, this exemplar of modern Nordic noir is as moralistic as its Scandinavian and Nordic forerunners.
-But it's the morality of the struggle between established social norms and more personal codes of what's right and wrong.
+In the final analysis, this exemplar of modern Nordic noir is as moralistic as its Scandinavian forerunners.
+But it's the morality of the struggle between established social norms and personal codes of what's right and wrong.
 As in any great hardboiled crime story, the figures defending society are willing to break the law and bend the usual ethical rules to achieve a greater good, almost as much as the forces of darkness are willing to do the same for their own enrichment.

 Future Lisbeth

-Stieg Larsson died before his three novels were published and various movie or television adaptations were made.
+Stieg Larsson died before his three novels were published and before various movie or television adaptations were made.
 The trilogy has been extended in a popular series—to lesser effect and acclaim—by other authors.
 But whether the girl with the dragon tattoo will live on in the public imagination very far into the future is a question hard to answer.

 High-brow critics can dismiss the novels as overly sensational, and thin on the literary features of nuanced characterizations, allusive language and introspective themes.